 After the as-built survey, the design team will use the information they’ve collected to begin planning your remodel.

 The next step in the design process will be to develop a handful of different design concepts for you to consider as your remodel begins to take shape.
 However, before they do this, you and your design team will have a pre-concepts meeting.

 The purpose of this meeting is to make sure that your design team’s vision and expectations for the project are aligned with yours.
 Typically, the pre-concepts meeting is conducted virtually by video call.
 In it, you’ll go over any inspirational photos for the design, discuss your visual and aesthetic preferences, and ensure that everyone involved in the project understands its main objectives.

 Want to learn more about the remodeling process?

-Now that you have a firm grasp on what to expect during your asbuilt survey, you can begin to formulate a plan to prepare.
-As you move forward, it’s important to continue educating yourself about the design-build process and the different steps involved in transforming your home.
+Now that you have a firm grasp on what to expect during your as-built survey, you can begin preparing for your remodel.
+As you move forward, continue learning about the design-build process and the different steps involved in transforming your home.

-If you haven’t already, subscribe to our 5-Minute Remodeling Masterclass to further explore the remodeling process and get a better sense of how a design-build firm like Lamont Bros. can help you transform your home.
+If you haven’t already, subscribe to our 6-Step Guide to A Successful Remodel to further explore the remodeling process and get a better sense of how a design-build firm like Lamont Bros. can help you transform your home.
 Click the button below to learn more.